Does Magnesium Lower Blood Pressure? A Comprehensive Look

 So, staying on top of intake can help to mitigate the risk and keep blood vessels and blood flow healthy and functional!

-Yes—magnesium supplements are a safe and low-cost natural treatment for lowering blood pressure.
+Yes—magnesium supplements, including oral magnesium supplements, are a safe and low-cost natural treatment for lowering blood pressure.
 If you’re on blood pressure medication, it’s not advised to stop your meds and substitute them with magnesium.

 It’s important to always consult your healthcare professional before making changes to your supplement/prescription intake.